Log in Sign up

 The roots of the concept of critical thinking trace back to ancient Greek philosophers.
 Their assumptions, conclusions, and methods gradually formed a cohesive understanding of the subject.

 In the 17th century, French philosopher René Descartes described the method of radical doubt in his work “Discourse on the Method.”
 This method is based on “skepticism” or “doubt in everything.”
 Descartes is also credited with the famous statement: “I think, therefore I am.”
-According to him, this is the one proposition that requires no proof and serves as the primary truth from which new truths can be derived.
+According to him, this proposition requires no proof and serves as the primary truth from which new truths can be derived.

 One of the founders of the principle of “critical thinking” is considered to be the American philosopher and educator John Dewey from the early 20th century.
 In his research, Dewey described methods and tools that allowed individuals to solve diverse tasks.
 He used the concept of “inquiry” to describe a set of purposeful actions aimed at transforming an unclear problematic situation into a well-structured and thus solvable one.
 This process involves several sequential steps: formulating the problem (i.e., the essence of the difficulty), proposing hypotheses, and testing them through action.